JamesSkemp/words/content/post/cross-sums-number-combinations-guide.md

 +++
-title = "Cross Sums Number Combinations Guide" summary = "Quite a while ago - back in May of 2003 actually - I began work on a guide that would display every possible number combination for cross sum puzzles.
+title = "Cross Sums Number Combinations Guide" description = "Quite a while ago - back in May of 2003 actually - I began work on a guide that would display every possible number combination for cross sum puzzles.
 Since then, a number of people have corrected mistakes that crept in, resulting in a number of different versions of the guide over the last (almost) two years." draft = false comments = true date = "2006-04-13T20:13:00-05:00"